-A student whose parent or legal guardian is a full-time, active member of the uniformed services and has been called to duty for, is on leave from or immediately returned from deployment to a combat zone or combat support posting shall be granted excused absences at the discretion of the superintendent to visit with their parent or legal guardian relative to such leave or deployment.
+A student whose parent/guardian is a full-time, active member of the uniformed services and has been called to duty for, is on leave from or immediately returned from deployment to a combat zone or combat support posting shall be granted excused absences at the discretion of the superintendent to visit with their parent/guardian relative to such leave or deployment.

 Assistant Superintendent of Teaching and Learning

 Families needing assistance concerning rights under the Compact should contact:

 Dixie Grunenfelder, Program Supervisor

 Office of Superintendent of Public Instruction